-The Statue of Liberty is one of the most iconic structures in the United States.
+The Statue of Liberty has an interesting and amazing history and is one of the most iconic structures in the United States.

 During the American Revolutionary War, France significantly aided the revolutionaries by providing troops, officers and weapons.
 For this reason, United States enjoyed a close relationship with France right after it gained independence and in later years the special relationship continued.